g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

-# How to Add Fireworks Effect to your React App
+# How to Create Fireworks Effect on Your React App

 This [React](https://react.dev/) app guide will teach you how to integrate fireworks effects into it.
-We will start by stating the importance of the fireworks effect on your website, and categories of websites you should and should not use the fireworks effect Then we will move on to the main subject of the article which involves the creation of the fireworks effect which starts  by explaining how to set up a new React project.
-And then we will learn how to incorporate a firework effect library to create the fireworks effect on the react application.
+We will start by stating the importance of the fireworks effect on your website, and categories of websites you should and should not use the fireworks effect.
+Then we will move on to the main subject of the article which involves the creation of the fireworks effect which starts  by explaining how to set up a new React project.
+And then we will learn how to incorporate a firework effect library to create the fireworks effect on the React application.

 Add fireworks to your web applications to celebrate special events, and interactive games and enhance your user interface with excitement.
 After reading this short guide, you have sufficient knowledge and skills that can make you able to implement them on your React projects.